 It’s time to hit your favourite trailhead with your canine companion.
 Below is a list of the things you should pack beforehand for your furry friend.

 ● Water and portable water dish.
 Keeping hydrated is important for both you and your dog.
 Make sure you bring enough water for your pooch along with a collapsible water dish.
-Generally speaking it is safe to let dogs drink out of flowing water and streams, but not stagnant puddles or pools of water.
 Offer your dog water every 15 to 30 minutes, and plan to bring at least one litre of water for every 5 kilometres.
 The warmer it is outside, the more water you’ll need to bring and drink.
 Also, if you’re hiking where there’s still snow around, know that snow isn’t a sufficient source of hydration.

 ● Pet first aid kit.
 Make sure it includes all the basic supplies that you’ll need if your dog were to get sick or have an accident.
 A collar with I.D. and a sturdy leash.
 You might also want to consider bringing an extra leash just in case one breaks or you need to tether your dog and need additional length.